 What is a fusion center?

 A fusion center is an actual physical structure where government, security and public safety partners collaboratively work together sharing information, developing intelligence, maximizing resources, streamlining operations and analyzing data to improve the ability to fight crime and terrorism.

 September 11, 2001, illuminated the inadequacies of information and intelligence sharing efforts and practices among law enforcement agencies.
 The National Criminal Intelligence Sharing Plan and fusion centers are the first crucial steps to help prevent future tragedies and to fight crime more resourcefully.

 Who will be involved with MIOC?

-Michigan's state fusion center includes active participation by federal, tribal, state and local law enforcement partners along with state departments of Military and Veterans Affairs and Corrections respectively.
+Michigan's state fusion center includes active participation by federal, tribal, state, and local law enforcement partners along with state departments of Military and Veterans Affairs and Corrections respectively.
 Liaisons with state agencies participating in homeland security initiatives have been established and are involved as active participants.
 Additional partnerships are being developed with public safety agencies and private partners responsible for protecting Michigan's critical infrastructures.
-The Michigan State Police are responsible for the MIOC's direction and management; however, all agencies participate in guiding the mission and operations of the center.
+The Michigan State Police are responsible for the Michigan Intelligence Operations Division's (MIOC) direction and management; however, all agencies participate in guiding the mission and operations of the center.

 Who has access to fusion center information?